aogriffiths/holder/README.md

 ## Using with Angular.js

-You can use Holder in Angular projects with [ng-holder](https://github.com/joshvillbrandt/ng-holder).
+You can use Holder in Angular projects with [ng-holder](https://github.com/joshvillbrandt/ng-holder) or with [angular-2-holderjs](https://github.com/aogriffiths/angular-2-holderjs) for Angular 2 projects.

 ## Using with Meteor